Cheng Kejie: Corruption

-In January 1999, Yu Fanglin, the secretary of the CCP Yulin Committee, disclosed to the case officer during his detention that Cheng Kejie, while serving as chairman of the Guangxi Zhuang Autonomous Region, had twice directed Yu Fanglin to procure 7,000 tons of sugar from Guigang Sugar Factory (贵港糖厂) at a reduced price for resale, thereby generating a significant profit margin.
-In August of that year, the Central Committee of the Chinese Communist Party resolved to evaluate Cheng Kejie, though this decision was not publicly disclosed at the time.
+In January 1999, Yu Fanglin, the secretary of the CCP Yulin Committee, disclosed to the case officer during his detention that Cheng Kejie, while serving as chairman of the Guangxi Zhuang Autonomous Region, had twice directed Yu Fanglin to procure 7,000 tons of sugar from Guigang Sugar Factory (贵港糖厂) at a reduced price for resale, thereby generating a significant profit.
+In August of that year, the Central Committee of the Chinese Communist Party resolved to investigate Cheng Kejie, though this decision was not publicly disclosed at the time.
 Cheng Kejie, Vice Chairman of the National People's Congress Standing Committee, was last publicly reported on August 30, 1999, during the closing day of the eleventh meeting of the Ninth National People's Congress Standing Committee.
 On October 1, 1999, the celebration for the fiftieth anniversary of the founding of the People's Republic of China took place in Beijing, yet Cheng Kejie was absent from the General Assembly, while Xie Fei, also a vice-chairman, made an appearance despite being seriously ill.
 Xie Fei died on October 27, shortly after his return to Guangzhou, and Cheng Kejie's name was absent from the reports on the day of his farewell service.
 This incited conjecture over Cheng Kejie's potential involvement in the case.

 In March 2000, Cheng was suspected of legal and disciplinary violations, resulting in his absence from that year's NPC meeting.
 He was expelled from the CCP on April 20, dismissed from his role as a deputy to the NPC on April 21, and had his vice chairman position revoked on April 25.
 Subsequently, the Supreme People's Procuratorate (SPP) decided to arrest him.
 On July 31, Cheng Kejie, accused of accepting bribes exceeding RMB 41.09 million, either independently or in collusion with Li Ping (described as his mistress), was sentenced to death by the Beijing Municipal No. 1 Intermediate People's Court.
 His subsequent appeal was denied on August 22.

 On September 7, the Supreme People's Court authorized the death penalty for Cheng Kejie, who was ultimately executed by lethal injection at 9:53 p.m. on September 14, 2000.
 He was the first party and state leader in the history of the People's Republic of China to be executed by the judicial authorities.